leverstock/Leverstock_Status/content/default/issues/2021-02-12-phones-not-connecting.md

 enableComments: true
 ---
 We are currently looking into an issue where phones on the VoIP Talk platform are reporting "No Service" and not connecting to the platform.

+**UPDATE: -** Engineers have identified a DNS issue and working on resolving this as quick as possible.